 Once you have a vision and an understanding of where you want to take your coffee, sample and taste a variety of blends to better understand different origins and determine how you want your coffee to taste.

 But you don’t even need to invent a custom blend from scratch.
-If you don’t have the time or money to sample, roast, package and label coffee yourself, another option is to put your brand name on already-roasted coffee.
-This is a business model called white labelling.
+If you don’t have the time or money to sample, roast, package and label coffee yourself, one option is drop shipping.

 For new coffee brands, Coffee Commune founder Phillip Di Bella says the best part of this approach is that it means no start-up costs.

 “We’ve helped people build a coffee business from scratch who are now making great money in a short period of time,” he says.
 “Without the overheads, they’ve saved on warehousing, inventory, staff, machinery, utilities – and are now profitable because they didn’t have any start-up costs.
 Plus, they get all the support, education and help that they need.”